BlakeRain/blakerain.com/content/pages/about.md

 excerpt: Some information about me, what I do and have done.
 ---

 Hello!
-I'm Blake Rain, a UK-based software engineer with a passion for Rust, C++, and Haskell, though you'll often find me dabbling in Python and JavaScript.
-I'm a seasoned user of [neovim] and a Linux and Unix enthusiast, recently transitioning to the Apple M1 as my everyday compute.
-As the current Technical Director at [Neo Technologies], I work to bring innovative compliance solutions to life.
+I'm Blake Rain, a UK-based software engineer with a passion for Rust, C++, and Haskell.
+I'm a seasoned user of [neovim] and a Linux and Unix enthusiast.

 Over the years, I have been privileged to work across diverse sectors, from film processing and industrial automation to property management.
 My projects range from developing accelerated